moniishms/Custom-VPN-Server-and-Client/README.md

 ip addr
 ```

-Look for the interface connected to the hotspot (for example wlp2s0 or enp0s8) and note its inet address:
+Look for the interface connected to the hotspot or other external connection enp0s8:
+If same ubuntu server then enp0s2
 Example output:
 ```
 inet 192.168.43.1/24